Andy-Waine/Postgres-Pet-Portal/README.md

-Technology Used: PostgreSQL, Node, Express, Nodemon, EJS, bcrypt, passport
+Postgres-Pet-Portal
 =======
-Postgres-Pet-Portal has been deployed at the link below, but I am currently working on a database connection issue with Heroku.
+Technology Used: PostgreSQL, Node, Express, Nodemon, EJS, bcrypt, passport Postgres-Pet-Portal has been deployed at the link below, but I am currently working on a database connection issue with Heroku.
 The application works locally, so I will upload a demo video very soon (Andy-Waine Feb 17 2022).

 https://postgres-pet-portal.herokuapp.com/